 QS Access App for Collecting Beddit Sleep Data from iPhones ONLY

-Download the QS Access app from the app store on the participants phone (Follow up 1 only).
+Open the QS Access app.

 Scroll down until you see the Sleep Analysis option.
 Click on the Sleep Analysis option.

 This will bring you to this screen.
 Click on Tabulate sleep analysis.
 You will see a table with the sleep analysis output from Healthkit.